it-projects-llc/odoo-saas-tools/_posts/2017-06-06-fundraising-campaign.md

 tags: [ Fundraising ]
 ---

 It was three years ago when I started odoo-saas-tools project with a hope, that it could be useful and interesting system.
 Very soon me and other people found that it is really so.
 Two years ago I began to build a team and founded [IT-Projects LLC](https://www.it-projects.info/) company.
-A lot of work was made since that time on odoo-saas-tools and I want to thank you to all [contributors](https://github.com/it-projects-llc/odoo-saas-tools/graphs/contributors) and our clients who helped to develop this opensource project.
+A lot of work was made since that time on odoo-saas-tools and I want to thank to all [contributors](https://github.com/it-projects-llc/odoo-saas-tools/graphs/contributors) and our clients who helped to develop this opensource project.

 As we worked, we realised more and more things that has to be done to make the system much more robust, scalable and easy to use.
 But we are not able to implement most of those things due to resource shortage.
-As we develope an opensource project I believe I have a right to ask community to sponsor it.
+As we develop an opensource project I believe I have a right to ask community to sponsor it.
 Any help are welcome.
-It's not only funds, but also development contribution, documentation improvements, sharing news about the campaing, etc.
+It's not only funds, but also development contribution, documentation improvements, sharing news about the campaign, etc.

 Fundraising goal and time frame
 ===============================